hynsondevelops/NutritionAppSeperated/README.md

 # NutritionTracker
-A Ruby on Rails application to track food and nutritional goals similiar to [Cronometer](https://cronometer.com/).
+A Ruby on Rails and ReactJS application to track food and nutritional goals similiar to [Cronometer](https://cronometer.com/).

 # Demo
 For testing, one can login with the following credentials.